Burnout Is Real — Here's How to Prevent It

 If you only have one-on-ones with employees during annual reviews, you’re likely to miss the symptoms of burnout.
 Plan weekly or biweekly meetings with your direct reports to get a sense of their workload and stress level.
 These check-ins are also a good opportunity to build a friendly rapport with your staff: Ask them about themselves, their interests, and their goals.

 The Gallup study found that employees whose manager is always willing to listen to their work-related problems are 62 percent less likely to be burned out.
-So, when your employees realize that you care about them as people, they’re more likely to talk to you about feeling overwhelmed, so hopefully you can help them avoid feelings of stress and despair.
+So, when your employees realise that you care about them as people, they’re more likely to talk to you about feeling overwhelmed, so hopefully you can help them avoid feelings of stress and despair.

 Strive for “work-life harmony.”